thanhqtran/gso-macro-monitor/README.md

 # Macroeconomic Monitor
-Real-time Reading and Plotting Data from GSO
+Real-time Reading and Plotting macroeconomic data scraped from Vietnam's General Statistics Office (GSO) and other sources.

 ## Data sources